CartoDB/documentation/app/content/faqs/categories/carto-accounts.md

 Yes, just get in touch with your contact or with support@carto.com and we'll guide you through the process.
 In the end, users in your organization will see your SSO integration as the only way to access your organization.

 ---

+##### Where can I see my current quotas and usage?
+To understand the current plan limits (quotas) and how far are you from reaching them, there's a section located in Workspace > Settings > Subscription > Quotas where you can check all this information at any time.
+Check [Understanding your Organization Quotas](/carto-user-manual/settings/understanding-your-organization-settings/) for examples and

+---